The 29 Best Things to do in Toronto

 Toronto has countless museums to choose from and all make for a perfect rainy or cold weather day activity.
 Here are few of the best museums in Toronto:

 There’s no better way to see a new city than on a City Sightseeing Helicopter Tour.
 Get a bird’s eye view of Toronto on a scenic helicopter flight, taking in sights including Toronto Harbour Front, Rogers Centre, and CN Tower.
-On the standard flight you can choose between the 15-kilometer flight for approximately 7 minutes or the 35-kilometer flight at approximately 12 minutes.
-Couples should consider Private Helicopter Tour for Two, an intimate and unique 7 or 14 minute experience.
+On the standard flight, you can choose between the 15-kilometre flight for approximately 7 minutes or the 35-kilometre flight for approximately 12 minutes.
+Couples should consider Private Helicopter Tour for Two, an intimate and unique 7 or 14-minute experience.
 While those looking for something special can book a Private Twilight Helicopter Tour with Wine, which not only includes a sunset scenic flight, but also a complimentary gift basket of wine, chocolate and 2 framed souvenir prints.

 27) Day Trip to Bruce Peninsula National Park

 Algonquin Provincial Park contains forests, rivers and numerous lakes and is the perfect destination for adventure activities including hiking, canoeing, snowshoeing and swimming.
-Explore Canada’s oldest provincial park on a Adventure Tour to Algonquin Park from Toronto, which includes a 3-hour Booth’s Rock Trail Hike, swim around Popcorn Island and guided canoe around Canoe Lake.
+Explore Canada’s oldest provincial park on a Adventure Tour to Algonquin Park from Toronto, which includes a 3-hour Booth’s Rock Trail hike, swim around Popcorn Island, and a guided canoe around Canoe Lake.
 There are plenty of wildlife spotting opportunities too where you might see animals such as moose, black bears, beavers, wild turkeys and turtles.

 Use the map below to create a DIY walking tour of Toronto city!
 Filter the pins using the tab in the top left corner.